janhq/cortex.cpp/docs/docs/capabilities/hardware/index.md

 Cortex is designed to be Hardware Aware, meaning it can detect your hardware configuration and automatically set parameters to optimize performance and avoid hardware-related errors.

-## Hardware Awareness
+## Hardware Optimization

 Cortex's Hardware awareness allows it to do the following:

-- Context Length Optimization
 - Context Length Optimization: Cortex maximizes the context length allowed by your hardware, ensuring that you can work with larger datasets and more complex models without performance degradation.
+- Engine Optimization: we detect your CPU and GPU, and maintain a list of optimized engines for each hardware configuration, e.g. taking advantage of AVX-2 and AVX-512 instructions on CPUs.

+## Hardware Awareness

-- Preventing hardware-related errors
+- Preventing hardware-related error
 - Error Handling for Insufficient VRAM: When loading a second model, Cortex provides useful error messages if there is insufficient VRAM memory.
 This proactive approach helps prevent out-of-memory errors and guides users on how to resolve the issue.

 ### Model Compatibility